Python3pkg/KeepMePosted/README.txt

 Simple Example
 --------------
 The most important parts of this framework are the Dispatcher class and the event() decorator.
-Dispatcher is a base class for objects that that want to broadcast events and the event decorator is used to register events.
+Dispatcher is a base class for objects that want to broadcast events and the event decorator is used to register events.

 >>> from kemepo import Dispatcher, event